 Step 3: Soak

 If you can still see stuck-on bits of food, leave the pan to soak with warm water and dish soap for a few minutes before scrubbing again.
-If this still doesn’t work, try sprinkling a small amount of Ceramic Cleaner onto the residue, then rubbing it in with the non-abrasive side of your sponge before rinsing.
+If this still doesn’t work, try sprinkling a small amount of cleaner onto the residue, then rubbing it in with the non-abrasive side of your sponge before rinsing.
 Dry thoroughly before putting away.

 Level Two: Discolored or Stained Enamel